Hobo-Hilly/SecurityPlus/Identity-Access-Management/Access-Control-Schemes/README.md

 MAC (Mandatory Access Control)

-- Subjects
-    These are Identities we want to control access for
+- Subjects: These are Identities\Users\People we want to control access to the object(s) we are working on securing.

 - Objects
-    These are in reference to the resoures we want to control access to Resources could be as follows but not limited to File
+    Objects are in reference to the resoures we want to control access to.
-    Service
-    Web Application
-    Network
+    EX:
+    Resources could be as follows but not limited to a File a Service a Web Application a Network

 Privileges